SAP-samples/hana-shine-xsa/exercises/exercise03/README.md

 11. Followed by the service creation one by one the modules starts getting deployed starting with the db module (shine-core-db) and ending with web module (shine-web)
 12. Within a few minutes the complete application get deployed.
 13. After deployment run the command `cf apps` to see all the deployed apps.
-14. Run command `cf services` to see all the backing service instances created.
+14. Run command `cf apps` to see all the application instances.
 15. Copy the url for the app `shine-web` and paste it in browser.
 ![Alt text](./images/CF_Apps.jpg "CF Apps")
 16. In a browser login to this url with the SAP Cloud Platform User ID and password.